espruino/EspruinoDocs/tasks/AdvancedDebug.md

 Advanced Debug
 ============

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/AdvancedDebug**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Debug,SWD,JTAG,ICD,STLink,ST-Link

 While Espruino can be compiled and debugged on a Host PC, sometimes you'll need to be able to debug the hardware itself.
 You can do this using SWD pins and an ST-Link device.